-Best practice is to get at least three detailed quotes (don’t settle for just an estimate).
+Best practice is to get at least three detailed quotes.
 A quote is a breakdown of the costs of all labour and materials so when you’re comparing quotes make sure you compare like for like.
 Check that the materials specified will get the finish you want.
 Look carefully at whether subcontractors' work has been accounted for.
 Ask what is NOT included!
 And don’t be afraid to challenge the quote and ask how they reached those figures.
 If there are big price differences you need to find out why; has the lower bidder missed something out or is the higher bidder trying to rip you off?

 Agreeing on a contract is a delicate and vital part of the process when selecting your renovation builder.
 There are different types of contracts to be aware of.
 A full contract (the most common) means the builder looks after the job from beginning to end, supplying all materials and arranging subcontractors.
 A labour-only contract means you manage all the paperwork, subcontractors, materials, and the builder.
 And a managed labour contract is where you manage purchasing the materials, subcontractors, etc, and the builder manages the day-to-day running of the project.

 Agreeing on a formal contract sorts out who is responsible for what and by when, noting any potential hassles and frustrations from the outset.